Funekyo/Ujiki/Documents/Basics of Zen Buddhism.md

 As for *duḥkha*, it's ossified as “suffering”, though this definition is rightly contested.
 Its root image is Vedic: a misaligned chariot axle—signifying a rough, unstable ride.
 The implication is less about pain, and more about unreliability, structural friction, or unsatisfactoriness.

 Curiously, *dharma* are said to be not-self and impermanent, while *saṃskāra*—fabricated or conditioned things—are said to be *duḥkha*.
-The asymmetry remains unresolved across traditions.
+The significance of this asymmetry remains unresolved across traditions.

 ---